Xyvir/Qharbox/README.md

 ​```
 ```

 In a standard viewer, this shows two distinct, readable code blocks.
-In a Qharbox-enabled viewer (like a Logseq plugin or a custom MarkText fork), this would render as a single interactive diagram.
+In a Qharbox-enabled viewer, this renders as a single interactive diagram.